 \subsection{Uncertainty in Emotion}

-In emotion recognition, uncertainty often refers to the \textit{perception uncertainty}, in other words, the inter-rater disagreement.
-In this case, the annotations of multiple annotators must be available.
-Han \etal \cite{han2017hard} took the standard deviation of K emotion labels given by K annotators as the perception uncertainty.
+In emotion recognition, uncertainty often refers to \textit{perception uncertainty}, in other words, inter-rater disagreement, requiring multiple annotators.
+Han \etal \cite{han2017hard} took the standard deviation of $K$ emotion labels given by $K$ annotators as perception uncertainty.
 Zhang \etal \cite{zhang2014agreement} used Kappa coefficient to represent inter-rater agreement level.
-In other cases, uncertainty in emotion recognition refers to the uncertainty in probabilistic models.
-A related work \cite{dang2017investigation} for speech emotion recognition used a probabilistic Gaussian Mixture Regression (GMR) model to get the uncertainty of samples, and the authors found the emotion model performs better in low-uncertainty regions than high-uncertainty regions.
-Dang \etal \cite{dang2017investigating} also used probabilistic models, and the uncertainty was applied when fusing the predictions from sub-systems of multiple modalities.
-The past methods relied on hand-crafted features, since their probabilistic models cannot extract features from raw inputs.
+Uncertainty in emotion recognition has also been used to refer to the uncertainty in probabilistic models.
+A work in speech emotion recognition used a probabilistic Gaussian Mixture Regression (GMR) model to get the uncertainty of samples \cite{dang2017investigation}.
+The authors found the emotion model performs better in low-uncertainty regions than high-uncertainty regions.
+Dang \etal \cite{dang2017investigating} also used probabilistic models, and applied uncertainty when fusing predictions from sub-systems of multiple modalities.
+These past methods relied on hand-crafted features.